Lollobar17/Network_Security_Lab/05_gap_analysis/gap_analysis.md

 **Scenario:** All
 **Severity:** Medium

+> [!IMPORTANT]
+> Zero CRITICAL alerts across 800+ events and an active brute force
+> attack suggests the severity thresholds need recalibration.
+CRITICAL
+> should be reserved for confirmed active threats, not just suspicious
+> activity.

 **Description:**
-Across all four scenarios and over 800 logged events, the SIEM generated zero CRITICAL severity alerts.
-The most severe classification used was HIGH for root login attempts — even during an active brute force attack with thousands of attempts per minute.
+Across all four scenarios the maximum alert severity was HIGH.
+No conditions for CRITICAL severity are currently defined.

 **Root Cause:**
-The current ruleset does not define conditions for CRITICAL severity.
-All rules are statically assigned LOW, MEDIUM or HIGH severity without dynamic escalation based on attack intensity.
+All rules are statically assigned severity without dynamic escalation.

 **Recommendation:**
-Define CRITICAL severity thresholds for high-impact scenarios:
-- Brute force exceeding 100 attempts/minute — CRITICAL
-- Successful authentication after multiple failures — CRITICAL
-- Known malicious IP detected — CRITICAL
+Define CRITICAL thresholds: brute force exceeding 100 attempts/minute, successful auth after multiple failures, or known malicious IP detected.

 ---

 ## SIEM Improvement Roadmap

-Based on the gaps identified above, the following improvements are planned for the HomeLab SIEM:
+> [!TIP]
+> Implement improvements in priority order — items 1-3 can be completed
+> with minimal effort and will immediately improve alert quality.
+> Item 6 requires the most architectural work but closes the most
+> critical detection gap.

 | Priority | Improvement | Gap | Effort |
 |---|---|---|---|